friendly-telegram/friendly-telegram.github.io/modules/core.md

  - **Module Presets**
 [Syntax: `dlpreset <preset name>`]

    Quickly change userbot "Profiles" according to your need.
+Note that these only apply after a restart.

    Available presets:
     - *Full:* `dlpreset full`